PredellaN/Blender-to-PrusaSlicer/README.md

 - In-blender gcode preview

 ## License
-This project is licensed under the MIT License.
+This project is licensed under GPL-3.0.
 Prusaslicer (Licensed under AGPL-3.0) profiles for Prusa printers are bundled together with the addon; a copy of the license is provided.